NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 For additional information about Helm, refer to https://github.com/helm/helm/releases and https://helm.sh/docs/using_helm/#installing-helm.

-### Adding an additional node to the EGX Stack
+### Adding additional node to EGX Stack

-Please Launch the new AWS G4 instance and make sure to install the docker and Kubernetes packages on additional node.
+Please Launch the new AWS G4 instance and install the docker and Kubernetes packages on an additional node.

 Prerequisites:
 - [AWS G4 Instance Setup](#AWS-G4-Instance-Setup)
 - [Installing Docker-CE](#Installing-Docker-CE)
 - [Installing Kubernetes](#Installing-Kubernetes)

-Run the below command on the master node, and then execute the join commmand output on additional node to add the additional node to the EGX Stack.
+Now execute the below command on the master node, and then execute the join command output on an additional node to add the additional node to EGX Stack.

 ```
 $ kubeadm token create --print-join-command